-Agreements about incentive pay for members of the Management Board entered into before the adoption of these new guidelines will continue on the terms already agreed.
+Agreements about incentive pay for members of the Executive Board entered into before the adoption of these new guidelines will continue on the terms already agreed.
 Any change of existing agreements will be subject to the below guidelines.

 The Board of Directors may delegate – in whole or in part – its decision powers described herein to the Remuneration Committee.

 The short-term cash incentives are primarily designed to incentivise and encourage the members of the Executive Board to high performance and ensure achievement of the Company’s short-term objectives.

 The Company wishes to promote a pay for performance philosophy where the opportunity for an annual cash incentive is dependent on the achievement of: